makklays/makklays/README.md

 ## 🧠 About Me:

 I enjoy writing clean code.
 I am always learning new technologies and approaches, and I contribute to open-source projects.
-I am passionate about video games, DeepLearning4J, and distributed systems.
+I am passionate about Java programming and software architecture, DeepLearning4J, and distributed systems.